graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 source scripts/download_images.sh

 # 5. Run the script to re-arrange the images in batches.
+# This script assumes that the same images in the dataset are still available.
+# If there could be missing images, batches would contain different images than those organised in the curated data annotations.
 source scripts/run_imgs_to_batches.sh

 # 6. Go back to parent directory and repeat 3-5 steps for other datasets